KhronosGroup/SPIRV-Tools/readme.md

 * Assembler only does basic syntax checking.
 No cross validation of IDs or types is performed, except to check literal arguments to `OpConstant`, `OpSpecConstant`, and `OpSwitch`.
-* OpenCL extended instructions are not supported.
+* OpenCL extended instructions are supported, from version 1.0 Revision 1.

 ### Validator